 6. Consumers’ tendency toward smaller brands is growing

 Where do Europeans turn in their quest for value-driven companies?
-Even before the crisis hit, they had a tendency to assume that smaller companies are more trustworthy than big companies, a bias sometimes referred to as the Goliath effect.
+Even before the crisis hit, they had a tendency to assume that smaller companies are more trustworthy than big companies, a bias sometimes referred to as the Goliath effect.2 In France, for example, the trust gap between small and large companies is 22 percent, compared with a global average of only 8 percent (2019).3

 During the crisis, this attitude has become manifest in the intention of consumers to buy less from large brands.
 In many European countries, such as France and Spain, shoppers are shying away from large brands in favor of smaller brands.
 In part, this tendency may be related to a desire to “support local businesses,” one of the top-ten reasons for trying new shopping behaviors.
 In any case, large European companies should double their efforts to emphasize their purpose in earning or regaining the trust of consumers.